zxc916684603/ecs/intl.en-US/User Guide/Instances/Check instance information.md

 -   Payment Information, including billing method, the mode to stop an instance, creation time, and automatic release schedule \(applies to Pay-As-You-Go instances only\).
 -   Monitoring Information, including CPU and network usage.

-You can also switch from the Instance Detailspage to the Instance Disks, Shared Block Storage, Instance Snapshots, or Security Groups page to view resources related to this instance.
+You can also switch from the Instance Detailspage to the Disks, Instance Snapshots, or Security Groups page to view resources related to this instance.